WaqasKayani786/Barakah-Bites-Assessment-/README.md

-# The Cousins Restaurant
+# Barakah Bites

 ## Module 3 Assessment 2

 ### Description

-The Cousins Restaurant is a responsive online restaurant menu website developed as part of the IT Varsity Module 3 Assessment 2 project.
+Barakah Bites is a restaurant menu website developed as part of the IT Varsity Module 3 Assessment 2 project.
 The website allows customers to browse food categories, view menu items, read detailed meal descriptions, select extras, add special requests, and place orders through a simple and user-friendly interface.

 ---